Public Liability Insurance

 Financial loss insurance is also included as part of your public liability insurance automatically.
 This means that, should you need to make a claim purely for financial loss not caused by injury or property damage, you’ll be covered.
 It should be noted that any financial loss caused by injury or property damage will be covered under the public liability section of your policy.

-Will I automatically get public liability insurance with any Salon Gold, Fitness Gold, Holistic Gold or Counselling Gold insurance policy?
+Will I automatically get public liability insurance with any Salon Gold, Fitness Gold, Holistic Gold or Counselling Gold policy?

 Yes!
 Every single one of our policies these brands has public liability insurance included as standard.